-Personal information is any information that relates to you that can be used directly or indirectly to identify you.
+Personal information is any information that relates to your child that can be used directly or indirectly to identify your child.

-This includes information such as your name, date of birth and address as well as information relating to your exam results, medical details and behaviour records.
-This may also include sensitive personal information, such as your religion or ethnic group, photos and video recordings.
+This includes information such as their name, date of birth and address as well as information relating to their exam results, medical details and behaviour records.
+This may also include sensitive personal information such as their religion or ethnic group, photos and video recordings.